-It’s a wonder it still stands because in the Middle Ages the Christians came and ruined it all.
-Deeming Avebury Stone Circle the work of the devil, they started toppling and burying the stones, a practice that only halted when one landed on a traveling surgeon-barber, prematurely entombing him.
+It’s a wonder it still stands because in the Middle Ages the Christians tried their best to ruin it.
+Believing that Avebury Stone Circle was the work of the devil, they started toppling and burying the stones, a practice that was only halted when one landed on a traveling surgeon-barber, prematurely entombing him.

 It’s about a kilometre and a half walk around the circle.
 After I did that I returned to the pub.
-As I walk in, I overhear a dark-haired woman say: “We all have a sacred myth.
+When I walked in, I overheard a dark-haired woman say: “We all have a sacred myth.
 You just have to find out what it is.
 It lives you.
 You don’t live it.”

 What’s your sacred myth?

-I would have liked to find out how to find my sacred myth, if, in fact, I actually had one, but the conversation moves to the Avebury Stone Circle and how one small triangle has a particular power.
+I would have liked to find out how to find my sacred myth, if, in fact, I actually had one, but the conversation turned to the Avebury Stone Circle and how one small triangle contains a particular power.

-“Which part is the most powerful?”
-I can’t help interrupting.
+“Which part is that?”
+I couldn’t help interrupting.

 “Powerful enough to make me break out in hives?”
-I hold out my wrist which is sporting a pink circular welt with a blister inside –a mini stone circle.
+I held out my wrist which was sporting a pink circular welt with a blister inside –a mini stone circle.
 “The minute I got here I broke out in a rash.”

 “I know what it might be,” she says, almost shyly.
 “It’s a healing place here.
 A lot of stuff works its way out of your body.”

-That sounds better than massive allergy attack and I smile at her.
-A pony-tailed man in black examines my wrist.
+That sounded better than massive allergy attack so I smiled at her.
+A pony-tailed man in black examined my wrist.
 “I can sort that out.”
-He runs out of the room.
-A few minutes later he’s back holding a fragrant bundle of lavender.
-“Rub this on,” he says.
+He ran out of the room.
+A few minutes later he was back holding a fragrant bundle of lavender.
+“Rub this on,” he said.
 “Lavender is very healing.”

 Hanging with the pagans at the Avebury Stone Circle

-Another man with a graying beard and a beret with a feather introduces himself as Terry the Druid.
-“We’re a mixed lot of pagans here,” he says, explaining that the man with the lavender is a Wiccan, then motions to a clean-shaven young man strumming a guitar.
+Another man with a greying beard and a beret with a feather introduced himself as Terry the Druid.
+“We’re a mixed lot of pagans here,” he said, explaining that the man with the lavender was a Wiccan.
+Then he motioned to a clean-shaven young man strumming a guitar.
 “And he’s a minstrel.”

-It’s tempting to stay in this witching universe all night, but as dusk hits I head out to explore.
-On the other side of town, past a muddy field is the mountainous Silbury Hill, the largest man-made mound in Europe.
+It was tempting to stay in this witchy universe all night, but as dusk hit I went back to explore.
+On the other side of town, past a muddy field is Silbury Hill, the largest manmade mound in Europe.
 Experts think it’s a burial sight, though they’ve dug three tunnels into it since the 18th century and it still hasn’t given up its secrets.

 Wiltshire – A place of mysteries

 Wiltshire is a place of historical secrets, and the Avebury Stone Circle isn’t the only thing to see.
-Past Silbury Hill is West Kennet Long Barrow, a multi-chambered tomb as old as 3500BC.
-There is also the Avenue, a stone-lined processional route that leads from the stone circle to the Sanctuary, where a prehistoric temple once stood.
+Past Silbury Hill is West Kennet Long Barrow, a multi-chambered tomb that dates back as far as 3500BC.
+There is also the Avenue, a stone-lined processional route that leads from the stone circle to the Sanctuary, the sight where a prehistoric temple once stood.
 As you can see, there are a lot of sacred sites in this corner of Britain, and I was trying to cram them all in.

-It’s too dark to see anymore so I backtrack to the stone circle.
-Maybe it’s the influence of the pagans but I can’t help thinking that the centuries-old megaliths of the Avebury Stone Circle really are vibrating with a deep earthy resonance.
-I sit down beside one, then lie flat on my back and look at the stars.
-If I wait here long enough, maybe my sacred myth will turn up.
+When it was too dark to see anything else I backtracked to the stone circle.
+Maybe it was the influence of the pagans but I couldn’t help thinking that the centuries-old megaliths of the Avebury Stone Circle were humming with a deep earthy resonance.
+I sat down beside one, then lay flat on my back and looked at the stars.
+Who knew?
+If I waited long enough, maybe my sacred myth would turn up.